Stefan Passantino

 Stefan C. Passantino (born August 12, 1966) is an American lawyer and former head ethics deputy counsel in President Trump's Office of White House Counsel.
-He is best known for his representation of a witness in the Jan 6 Capitol attack House investigation.
+He is best known for representing witness Cassidy Hutchinson during the Jan 6 Capitol attack House investigation.
 In January 2023 he was hired by the Trump Organization.

 Legal and public service career

 Early life

 Passantino graduated from Drew University in 1988, and Emory University School of Law in 1991.
 Passantino was Managing Editor of the Emory Law Journal.
 He then clerked for U.S. District Judge Herbert Murray.

 Private practice and Trump administration

 He was head of McKenna Long & Aldridge’s political law team until it merged with Dentons in 2015, where Passantino was the head of the political division; he advised clients on issues including campaign contribution rules and disclosure guidelines.
 Chambers USA 2010 called him one of the leading political lawyers in U.S. and the Washingtonian called him one of the “Best Legal Minds in Washington” in the field of campaign and election law.
 He is a co-author of Handbook on Corporate Political Activity, a "regular contributor" for media outlets including CNN, Fox News, Bloomberg, The Hill, Roll Call, The Washington Post, NPR, USA Today, and Politico, and was a visiting professor at the University of Georgia School of Law.

 Passantino joined the Trump administration in January 2017, serving as deputy counsel to the president, working on compliance and ethics, policing conflicts of interest, and approving and enforcing ethics requirements.
 His nomination had the strong support of Howard Dean, former Democratic presidential candidate, who opined that Passantino would be clear about ethical boundaries.
 Newt Gingrich also backed him, stating he would “stand firm for an administration that is above reproach.”
 A major conflict of interest case that came up during his tenure was Kellyanne Conway's endorsement of Ivanka Trump's clothing line.
 Passantino ruled that this was an inadvertent error, and there was no disciplinary action.

 He left the administration in August 2018, joining Milwaukee-based law firm Michael Best, where Passantino was a partner and led the firm's political law group.
 On December 21, 2022, he took a leave of absence from the firm.
 On December 28, 2022, Michael Best said in a statement that the firm had "separated" their relationship with Passantino.

 In January 2023, the Trump Organization hired him to assist with congressional inquiries into Donald Trump's business interests.